Jackie Allen – Rose Fingered Dawn: The Songs of Hans Sturm (Avant Bass)

 I was also heartened that Rob cared enough to travel to Milwaukee to cover the film we were both attending, Blood is at the Doorstep.
 So I am offering a link to his excellent report on the film, which in its Milwaukee debut was a bonafide event, with a post-screening onstage talk-back with the film director in attendance as well as important members of the late Dontre Hamilton’s family, who provide much of the film’s soul and substance.

 As a fine film critic, Thomas is well aware that this film transcends, reaches beyond Milwaukee, while being an inextricable product of the city’s lacerated heart.
 As he points out in his article, Blood has already made waves throughout the country, having been shown at a number of film festivals including the prestigious SXSW film festival in Austin.
-It has also gained an independent distributor and filmmaker Eric Ljung hopes it will have a continuing tour into 2018.
-I want to consider why is this important but I also want to focus on the film’s quality and effectiveness.
+It has also gained an independent distributor, and filmmaker Eric Ljung hopes it will have a continuing tour into 2018.
+I want to consider why this is important but I also want to focus on the film’s quality and effectiveness.

 The film has a conventional, straightforward linear narrative, like most documentaries.
 It details how a Milwaukee police officer, Christopher Manney, approached the sleeping African-American Dontre Hamilton, even though other officers had inspected him earlier in the day and determined he was a threat to no one.